MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/monetize-with-ads.md

 # Monetize with ads

 Each app in your dashboard includes a **Monetization** &gt; **Monetize with ads** page.
-You can manage your use of ads for the following scenarios on this page:
+Use this page to manage your use of ads for the following development scenarios in your app:

 * Your UWP app uses an [AdControl](https://msdn.microsoft.com/en-us/library/windows/apps/microsoft.advertising.winrt.ui.adcontrol.aspx), [InterstitialAd](https://msdn.microsoft.com/library/windows/apps/microsoft.advertising.winrt.ui.interstitialad.aspx), or [NativeAd](https://msdn.microsoft.com/library/windows/apps/microsoft.advertising.winrt.ui.nativead.aspx) from the [Microsoft Advertising SDK](http://aka.ms/ads-sdk-uwp).
 * Your Windows 8.x or Windows Phone 8.x app uses an **AdControl** or **InterstitialAd** from the [Microsoft Advertising SDK for Windows and Windows Phone 8.x](http://aka.ms/store-8-sdk).
 * Your Windows 8.x or Windows Phone 8.x app uses an **AdMediatorControl** from the [Microsoft Advertising SDK for Windows and Windows Phone 8.x](http://aka.ms/store-8-sdk).

+For more information about these development scenarios, see [Display ads in your app with the Microsoft Advertising SDK](../monetize/display-ads-in-your-app.md).

 <span id="create-ad-unit" />
 ## Create ad units